tensorchord/envd-docs/README.md

 ### Blog

-if you want to write a blog, the following things you need to do
+If you want to write a blog, the following things you need to do
-- add new post under `docs/blog` or `docs-zh/blog` then just wirte the markdown file.
+- Add new post under `docs/blog` or `docs-zh/blog` then just wirte the markdown file.
-- add new item to `/docs/.vitepress/config/sidebar.ts` or `/docs-zh/.vitepress/config/sidebar.ts` `/blog/`.
+- Add new item to `/docs/.vitepress/config/sidebar.ts` or `/docs-zh/.vitepress/config/sidebar.ts` `/blog/`.